webappgames/collapse-game/README.md

+# 🧱 Collapse game

-# `This project was made a long time ago.
+`This project was made a long time ago.
 So expect not very updated stuff.`

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).